 Stress Mastery Questionnaire (SMQ)

-The SMQ is a scientifically developed stress self-assessment tool that provides clear and precise information about how well one is mastering stress.
-The SMQ is the starting point in the total Stress Mastery Program and is used to help individuals grain a deeper understand of their personal stress; in effect, the SMQ is a “self-diagnostic” that helps identify key behaviors and attitudes that reflect the level of stress one is experiencing.
-As a result, the SMQ enables each person to focus on specifically what to change in order to reduce and master your stressors and teaches you how to make the necessary changes for a better you.
+The SMQ is a scientifically developed self-assessment tool that provides clear and precise information about how well one is effected by and mastering stress.
+The SMQ is the best starting point to help you grain a deeper understand of your personal risk from stress broken down by category.
+It is a self-diagnostic tool that helps identify key behaviors and attitudes that reflect the level of stress you are experiencing.
+As a result, the SMQ enables you to focus on specifically what to change in order to reduce and master your stressors and teaches you how to make the necessary changes for a better you.

-While the stress response is universal, how stress reveals itself varies from person to person.
-In addition, people adapt to increasing levels of stress and “tune-out” the warning signs that stress may be a problem.
-Using 87 psychometrically created questions, the SMQ provides a way to view personal stress in three (3) key areas with 11 unique scales:
+While the stress response effect everyone’s bodies and minds, how stress reveals itself varies from person to person.
+In addition, people tend to adapt to increasing levels of stress and tune-out the warning signs that stress may be a problem.
+Using 87 psychometrically created questions, the SMQ provides a way to view your personal stress in 3 key areas with 11 unique scales:

 STRESS WARNING SIGNS